vuejs/vue2-ssr-docs/en/structure.md

 ### `entry-server.js`:

 The server entry uses a default export which is a function that can be called repeatedly for each render.
-At this moment, it doesn't do much other than creating and returning the app instance - but later when we will perform server-side route matching and data pre-fetching logic here.
+At this moment, it doesn't do much other than creating and returning the app instance - but later we will perform server-side route matching and data pre-fetching logic here.

 ``` js
 import { createApp } from './app'